eProsima/Fast-DDS-monitor/README.md

 **NOTE**

 In order to monitor a DDS network deployed using *Fast DDS* library, compiling the latter with statistics and explicitly activating the statistics module is required.
-See [Example of Usage](https://fast-dds-monitor.readthedocs.io/en/latest/rst/getting_started/tutorial.html) for a complete walkthrough example showing how to fulfill these requirements.
+See [Fast DDS with Statistics module](https://fast-dds-monitor.readthedocs.io/en/latest/rst/getting_started/tutorial.html#fastdds-with-statistics) for more details.

 ---